HOME

 May 14, 2009 – Meeting at Batumi Archaeological Museum

-Project team visited Batumi Archa-eological museum with the view of its inclusion in the project.
-The Director of the museum Mr. Amiran Kakhidze expressed interest and provided the vast material.
-In collaboration with local curators project team selected the several jewelry pieces and ceramic vessels for designing the line of historical motives for Batumi Archaeological Museum.
-The possibility of the opening of the museum shop has also been discussed.
+The Project team visited Batumi Archaeological Museum to encourage its participation in the project.
+The Director of the Museum, Mr. Amiran Kakhidze, expressed interest in participating in the project.
+With his encouragement, the project team and local curators selected several pieces of jewelry and some ceramic vessels as the inspiration for the design of a new line of historical reproductions for the Batumi Archaeological Museum.
+The possibility of the opening of a museum shop was also discussed.

 May 5, 2009 Project Team Visits Kutaisi State History Museum

-On May 5, 2009 GACC had meetings at the Kutaisi State History Museum.
-The director of the Museum had been introduced to the scope of ongoing project, which gained a great interest.
-Together with Museum staff project designer selected the items, which will serve as sources for creation of the collection of historical gift.
+On May 5, 2009 GACC held meetings with the Director and staff of the Kutaisi State History Museum.
+The director of the Museum had expressed considerable interest in the project.
+Together with Museum staff project designers selected items from the collection which would serve as sources for creation of a new range of gifts, based on the historical collection.

 April 5 - 8, 2009 - GACC visit to Erevan, Armenia

-April 7, 2009 was dedicated to the GACC’s closer contact with individual museums, galleries and crafts stores.
-The tentative list of Armenian Partners - Erebuni Museum, Museumof Echmiadzin, National Gallery of Armenia, National History Museum and Wood Carving Museum.
+On April 7, 2009 GACC held more detailed discussions with individual museums, galleries and crafts stores.
+The tentative list of Armenian Partners included Erebuni Museum, Museum of Echmiadzin, National Gallery of Armenia, National History Museum and Wood Carving Museum.

-GACC expresses the deep gratitude to the British Council – Armenia for the assistance in planning this trip.
+GACC was very grateful to the British Council – Armenia for their assistance in planning this trip.

 April 3, 2009 - Presentation of the Project

 The project was launched on 3 April, at special reception at the Georgian Arts and Culture Centre (GACC).
-The project called Development of Cultural Industries in the South Caucasus Countries: Introduction to the UK Experience in Product development, Business Management and Marketing became the only winner of the Creative Collaboration grant in the South Caucasus, thus becoming a part of a large scale South-East European programme known as Creative Collaboration.
+The project called Development of Cultural Industries in the South Caucasus Countries: Introduction to the UK Experience in Product development, Business Management and Marketing was the only winner of the Creative Collaboration grant in the South Caucasus and was part of a wider South-East European programme known as Creative Collaboration.

 Country Resources